 God speaks to everyone uniquely

 God speaks through various mediums.
 It could be through signs and wonders, dreams; you might hear His audible voice or a gentle one in your spirit.
-He speaks constantly through his word; He can speak through your pastors, prophets, apostles and even through your friends.
-But here is the kicker—God speaking through external channels exclusive of the bible, should only be a confirmation of what He has been telling you, either through His voice, His Spirit or His word.
+He speaks constantly through his word; He can speak through your pastors, prophets, apostles, and even through your friends.
+But here is the kicker—God speaking through external channels exclusive of the bible, should only be a confirmation of what He has been telling you, either through His Spirit, or His word.